LSSTDESC/gcr-catalogs/GCRCatalogs/SCHEMA.md

 generally follow these rules:

 - For quantities that are defined in [LSST DPDD](https://lse-163.lsst.io/dpdd.pdf), we follow DPDD's naming scheme.
-- For quantities that are defined in the above "Schema for Extragalatic Catalogs", we follow Extragalatic Catalogs' naming scheme ('GCRbase' below).
+- For quantities that are defined in the above "Schema for Extragalactic Catalogs", we follow Extragalactic Catalogs' naming scheme ('GCRbase' below).
 - For quantities that are defined in both, we provide aliases so both naming schemes would work.
-- For quantities that are defined in neither and are newly defined for the coadd catalogs, we generally follow Extragalatic Catalogs' naming style.
+- For quantities that are defined in neither and are newly defined for the coadd catalogs, we generally follow Extragalactic Catalogs' naming style.

 In the tables below we list the name of the quantity, its units and definition and whether the name is defined in the GCRbase or DPDD.
 Note that